Introduction

 Key Takeaways:

-- Unlimited and free - Create as many as you need
+- Unlimited and Free - Create as many aliases as needed

-- Perfect for organization - Keep inbox clean and structured
+- Perfect Organization - Keep inbox clean and structured

-- Easy to implement - Start using immediately
+- Easy Implementation - Start using immediately, no setup required

 Start with 3-5 aliases for different purposes: